 Many students come to the training with a purely physical practice and interest in yoga and find their approach completely transformed as they discover that the training is as much a spiritual journey as a practical one with many different yogic disciplines to explore and develop.

 At Tribe flexibility and strength are considered interesting and enjoyable side effects of asana practice.
 However standing on your hands or putting your foot behind your head is not the goal of yoga.
-Our understanding and practice of asana is based on a more spiritual approach of self development and growth!
+Our understanding and practice of asana is based on a more spiritual approach of self development and personal growth!